RaspAP/raspap-awesome/README.md

 ![](https://i.imgur.com/UdgDKPi.png)
 # `$ raspap-awesome` [![Awesome](https://awesome.re/badge.svg)](https://github.com/thibmaek/awesome-raspberry-pi)

-This list is a collection of projects, tutorials, public access points, GitHub forks and applications either based on or using [RaspAP](https://github.com/billz/raspap-webgui) as a component in one form or another.
+This list is a collection of projects, tutorials, public access points, GitHub forks and applications either based on or using [RaspAP](https://github.com/RaspAP/raspap-webgui) as a component in one form or another.

 Contributions are *very welcome*.
 See [contributing](#contributing).

 ## Why this repo?
-The open source community is doing amazing things with [RaspAP](https://github.com/billz/raspap-webgui).
+The open source community is doing amazing things with [RaspAP](https://github.com/RaspAP/raspap-webgui).
 Just when we think we've seen it all, something new and unexpected comes along.
-With the low cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://github.com/billz/raspap-webgui#quick-installer), RaspAP-powered projects are popping up all over the globe.
+With the low cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://docs.raspap.com/quick/), RaspAP-powered projects are popping up all over the globe.
 Do you run a public or personal access point powered by RaspAP?
 Have an innovative project you've developed with it?
-Showcase your resource here.
+Showcase your resource here!

 ## Projects
 - [Carry your Mobile Kubernetes](https://blog.kube-mesh.io/carry-your-mobile-kubernetes/) - Kubernetes Cluster using RaspAP in wifi client AP mode with an iPad Pro